contentstack/datasync-content-store-mongodb/README.md

 ### Prerequisite

-To run this module, you'd need to have mongodb installed locally or an mongodb atlas account.
+- nodejs v8 or above
-Learn how to set up Contentstack Sync Utility [here]()
+- mongodb installed locally or an mongodb-atlas account

 ### Sample